stowball/Class-Query/README.md

 2. Coupling media queries and markup.
 Re-styling/re-building a site would also require changing the `[data-classquery]` values in content pages.
 While some may see this as an issue, we're already doing this for responsive `<audio>` and `<video>`, as well as any [PictureFill](https://github.com/scottjehl/picturefill) "picture" elements.

 3. It doesn't support `@import` CSS - but then, [you shouldn't be using `@import` anyway](http://www.stevesouders.com/blog/2009/04/09/dont-use-import/)…

+With that said, I wouldn't use Class Query to replace standard "layout" media queries.
+It should only be used for responsive content which can't be styled generically or prototyping with element queries.

 ---